sgranger2/FacialRecognitionBackEnd/README.md

 This is the back-end to my Demographic Facial Recognition app.
-Uses NodeJS + Express for the backend framework and PostgreSQL for the database.
+Uses NodeJS + Express for the server and PostgreSQL for the database.